vishwathapa/Unicorn-Companies-Data-Analysis/README.md

 # Unicorn-Companies-Data-Analysis
-Data Analysis Using SQL and Python.
+Data cleaning and nalysis Using SQL.

 ## Introduction
 In this venture, I will be taking you on a journey through the fascinating realm of unicorn startups – those extraordinary companies valued at over $1 billion.